rohit-lunavara/Note-Taker/README.md

 # Note-Taker

-A note-taking application similar to Apple's Notes application.
+A note taking application like the default Notes app made using UIKit.

-Supports iOS (13.0+) devices and macOS (10.15+).
+Support for all iOS devices using AutoLayout and macOS (10.15+) using Mac Catalyst.

+## Technologies and Frameworks Used

+- **UserDefaults** and **Codable** to store custom data locally.
+- **UITableView** to design a master-detail style application.
+- **Key-Value Observing** to handle resizing of note content.
+- Modifying **ViewController lifecycle methods** to customize UI.
+- Adding sharing functionality using **UIActivityViewController**.

 # Screenshots